eleanor-clifford/ellie.clifford.lol/http/md/documents/chat-systems.md

 become possible soon in Cambridge circles when I get around to running a SRCF matrix server, which people should trust if they trust me :)).

-In addition, it is less likely that the matrix.org server is an NSA honeypot than that the Signal server is an NSA honeypot.
+It is difficult to predict which of the Signal or matrix.org servers are more likely to be an NSA (/Five Eyes) metadata honeypot.